Kalebu/Link-scraper-in-python/README.md

 Explore it
 -----------
-Now keep explore it by testing it with various input picture to see what kinda of sound it produces
+Now keep explore it by testing it with various input links to see what links it will scrap

 Give it a star
 --------------